kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - Comments that are marked as "pending" in GitHub are not published yet and visible only to the author
-- Once you publish the review then an email is sent and comments become visible
+- Once you publish the review, then an email is sent and comments become visible

 # ZenHub